nerves-training/nerves_team_game/README.md

 #### task:assigned

-New tasks will be assigned to the player when either their current task has expired or their current task's action has been executed by a player.
+Direction: server -> client

+The server assigns tasks to players as needed.
+This occurs at the beginning of the game and when tasks get completed by the current player or a teammate.

 ```json
 {